 About www.BrendanGregg.com

-Software suggestions: I'm always grateful that people would find the time to email me about a program I've written; whether it is to report a bug, make a suggestion, or simply to say thanks.
+Software suggestions: I'm grateful that people would find the time to email me about a program I've written; whether it is to report a bug, make a suggestion, or simply to say thanks.
 I make a note of useful suggestions and attempt to implement them (I'm not always successful, but I try).
+If these are posted to github repositories, then other people often join and help fix them.

 Photos: A number of people have emailed to ask for permission to use photos from my website; if you would like to and will acknowledge the photographer (me), you are very welcome to do so.
 I'm glad people enjoy them, and I'm happy to know they are useful somehow.